Article

 Option 2: Change your H-1B status to a different work visa

 If you can’t find an employer to sponsor your H-1B transfer and need to make income immediately, you might be able to get hired on a different work visa.
-If you can get on the phone with an immigration lawyer, you can pretty quickly evaluate your qualifications for:
+If you can get on the phone with an immigration lawyer, you can pretty quickly evaluate your qualifications for adjustment of status:

 - H-4 dependent visa for spouses and children of H-1B holders